 - Italy has the following 12 public holidays, which are not included in the minimum holiday entitlement.
 However, employers generally give their employees all of Italy’s public holidays off of work.
-Collective bargaining agreements may dictate that employees get these days off of work:
+Collective bargaining agreements may dictate that employees get these regional and national holidays off of work:

 - New Year’s Day (January 1)

 - Easter Sunday (April, the specific day fluctuates each year)